 Elizabethtown College students who sponsor a guest must accept full responsibility for the guest’s behavior.
 If the guest violates the Student Code of Conduct or other College policies, the student host will be held responsible.
 A student must have approval from any and all roommates prior to inviting a guest.
 A student’s privilege to have a guest is, in all cases, superseded by the roommate’s right to the uninterrupted use of the room.
 Overnight guests are permitted to stay a total of three nights during a one-month period.
+Students may request to have additional nights granted for a specific month by seeking written approval from the Office of Community Living.
 Students are limited to two guests per room at a time.

 Guests from off campus must be at least 18 years of age or enrolled at a college or university.
-Students may petition the Office of Residence Life for special permission to host a guest who does not meet these criteria; however, under no circumstances will a guest under the age of 16 be approved.
-This petition must be made in person by the EC student host to the Director of Residence Life at least three days in advance of the visit.
+Students may petition the Office of Community Living for special permission to host a guest who does not meet these criteria; however, under no circumstances will a guest under the age of 16 be approved.
+This petition must be made in person by the EC student host to the Director of Community Living at least three days in advance of the visit.
 (Note: Prospective students will be registered for visits through the Office of Admissions.
 Hosts of prospective students are required to follow the specific guidelines for the overnight visit as outlined by the Office of Admissions.)

 Guests are required to carry the Guest Pass with them at all times while on campus and to show their passes when requested.
 The guest pass must be presented in order to attend any campus event not open to the public.